mikelawrence/LED-Relay/README.md

 # LED Relay Replacement PCB
 This board was designed to act as a relay for multi-color strip LED lighting on my wife's Harley Tri Glide.
 The Infineon BTS7008 Dual High-Side Switch provides up to 7.5A per channel.
 The software allows a quick on-off-on sequence that keeps the LEDs lit after the trike is turned off for a programmable delay time in minutes.
+In addition to the Stay ON sequence the board also allows programming the amount of time to delay time.
+Set main.c for instructions on how to issue Stay ON sequence.

 There are 4 inputs to the LED Relay board:
 * +12V - This should be connected through a fuse to the battery and should remain hot even when the trike is off.
 All power to the outputs comes from this wire.
 * ACC1 - This is +12V when the bike is turned on (ignition).